Authors: Thomas C. Hoffman, II, Nadia A. Havard and Elizabeth A. Damm

 Note that other types of assets may be transferred to a SLAT.
 However, as discussed above, a SLAT is most effective for assets with substantial growth potential over the donor’s lifetime.
 In addition, Husband and Wife’s attorney may suggest other techniques for transferring an asset, including ownership in a family business, to the SLAT.
 A common technique is for the donor to sell an asset to a SLAT in exchange for a promissory note bearing adequate interest.
 Ideally the asset in the SLAT would outperform the note interest rate, leading to transfer tax savings.

-A SLAT is an irrevocable trust established by one spouse (the “Settlor” or “Grantor”) during his or her lifetime for the benefit of his or her spouse.
+A SLAT is an irrevocable trust established by one spouse (the “Settlor” or “Grantor”) during their lifetime for the benefit of their spouse.
 Using the above example, assume that Husband will establish a SLAT for the benefit of Wife.

 First recall that Husband must transfer his separate property to the SLAT.
 This can be done by splitting assets and titling assets in separate accounts for Husband and Wife, before Husband makes the transfer.
 Husband cannot transfer a portion of property that he owns jointly with Wife as tenants by the entireties.
 If a joint asset is transferred to the SLAT, the trust assets could be included in Wife’s taxable estate at death under Internal Revenue Code Section 2036.